aws-samples/dr-with-eks-efs/workshop/README.md

 This folder contains the manifests and scripts used in the Building Modern Resilient Applications using Amazon EKS and Amazon EFS Workshop.

-Please use the following commands to startoff with Cloudshell.
+Please use the following commands first in Cloudshell.

 ```
 git clone https://github.com/aws-samples/dr-with-eks-efs.git